microsoft/pxt-arcade/docs/test/skillmap/story/story2.md

 ## {Step 2}

-The code for a simple card is already in the workspace.
+The code for a simple card is already in the workspace.<br/>
 ⭐⭐⭐

 ---